Innervation Capital Partners

 Innervation remains a theme driven investor, driving superior returns from proprietary deal sourcing, with an exclusive focus on education.

 Innervation has been investing in the Education sector since 2016.
-During this seven year period, the Firm has acquired 44 Early Years Settings (ICP Education), built the UK’s leading Early Years apprenticeship training provider (ICP Training, Eden), acquired seven SEND Schools (Melrose) and provided funding for two green field SEND schools, the first of which opened in 2023 (Melrose).
+During this nine year period, the Firm has acquired 52 Early Years Settings, built the UK’s leading Early Years apprenticeship training provider, acquired seven SEND Schools (Melrose) and provided funding for three green field SEND schools, the first of which opened in 2023 (Melrose).

 Innervation currently deploys capital in 3 themes to maximise returns: